14 Best PR Tools 2026 (Review & Comparison)

 Best for: Large organisations needing a global media database and enterprise reporting.

-One of the most established platforms in the industry, often used by large organisations needing global reach, analytics, and monitoring at scale.
-Its strength lies in database coverage and reporting depth, though smaller teams may find it complex.
+One of the most established platforms in the PR software industry, often used by large organisations needing global reach, analytics, and monitoring at scale.
+Its strength lies in database coverage and reporting depth, though smaller teams may find it complex and the cost difficult to justify.

 - Large global media database